Buck Lake Native Plant Garden

 Groundcovers

-One of the Northwest's most attractive and well-known all-season ground covers, Arctostaphyllos ura-ursi grows in a variety of settings.
+One of the Northwest's most attractive and well-known all-season ground covers, Arctostaphyllos uva-ursi grows in a variety of settings.
 Though it may take a while to establish itself, it's worth the wait.
 Under the right conditions the trailing stems will root where they touch the ground and can eventually form a six-inch mat up to 15 feet across.
 Half-inch, urn-shaped, pink flowers bloom from mid spring to early summer.
-Bright red berries remain on the plant well into the winter, providing food for birds, deer and bear--thus its other common name, bearberry.
+Bright red berries remain on the plant well into the winter, providing food for birds, deer and bear--and hence its other common name, bearberry.
 Since kinnikinnick thrives on dry slopes, it is often used for erosion control and, because of its trailing nature, it is a great addition to a rock wall.
-All season interest with little care makes this the perfect plant for a low-maintenance garden.
+All-season interest with little care makes this the perfect plant for a low-maintenance garden.

 In the wild, kinnikinnick grows in rocky, dry soils and coniferous forest openings from the coast of Northern California to Southern British Columbia.
 In the Buck Lake Native Plant Garden, it is found next to the path at the south entrance to the garden.